atma/browserify-overhead/README.md

 ## The process

-Has been prepared the next four scenarios:
+Has been prepared the next five scenarios:

 * small - tiny main module with a single submodule and minimal functional content
+* subdeps - main module has a single dependency that requires two additional submodules
+* many - single main module that requires many small submodules
 * large - single main module that requires `lodash` for it's functionality
-* many - single main module that requires many small submodules
-* subdeps - main module has a single dependency that requires two additional submodules
+* prod - near production, main module requires `jQuery` and `Backbone` which has additional dependency on `underscore`

 Original files were minified using `uglify-js` per scenario, for every minified file has been generated source map and referenced in a resulting file.